riastrad/cyberbspace/pages/home.md

 # cyber(b)space.

 Hi.
 I'm Josh.
 I'm a Software Engineer located in the Washington, DC area.
-I am an aspiring trail runner, an autodidact tinkeror, and an avid reader.
+I am an aspiring trail runner, an autodidact tinkerer, and an avid reader.
 I'm currently reading <span id="currently-reading"><a href="https://oku.club/user/riastrad/collection/reading">these books</a></span>.

 Like most personal sites, I use this space to house two different aspects of my digital life.
 The most frequently updated section is my personal blog.
 It includes some decades old travel writing and a handful of one-offs from more recent days.